Medicaid Recovery Audit Contractor Audits

 Outstanding Items:

-The bill requires the office of the state auditor to conduct a comprehensive audit to review Colorado’s Medicaid RAC audit practices.
+The bill required the office of the state auditor to conduct a comprehensive audit to review Colorado’s Medicaid RAC audit practices.
 Additionally, HCPF must hold quarterly provider convening meetings and trainings, create a RAC provider advisory group, and publish audit activity reports.
-The state auditor has contracted with BerryDunn to perform the audit.
-The final audited is expected in June 2024.
+The state auditor contracted with BerryDunn to perform the audit.
+The final audit was released in May, 2024, and provided extensive background that affirmed the significant, ongoing difficulties providers continue to experience with this program.
+On May 1, HCPF provided three Medicaid updates:

 On May 1, HCPF provided three Medicaid updates: